->> Read More: Best Credit Cards of 2019
+>> Read More: Best Credit Cards

 Manufacturer & Dealer Financing

 If you are buying something like a car, truck, boat, or RV, the manufacturer or dealer may offer their own product financing.
 Depending on the product and expense, they may offer repayment terms of two to ten years.
-Loans from the manufacturer or dealer are secured loans just like the home equity loan.
+Loans from the manufacturer or dealer are secured just like the home equity loan.

 Instead of being secured by your home, these loans are secured by the product you are purchasing.
 So, if you get a manufacturer’s loan for a truck purchase, the truck serves as the collateral for the loan.
 The risk associated with these loans is that the lender will repossess the underlying collateral if you are delinquent on your loan.

 Interest rates on manufacturer or dealer loans are dependent upon the borrower’s credit score, the product, and the size and reputation of the dealer or manufacturer.
 They may often be less than the interest rates on home equity loans or HELOCs.

 In addition, manufacturers offer very low interest rates as marketing incentives.
-These incentives might even offer zero percent financing for several years.
+These incentives might even offer zero-percent financing for several years.
 In cases like this, manufacturer financing would be a far better option than using a home equity loan or HELOC to finance your purchase.